tommyhuangthu/SSIPe/README.md

 bin/ssip/seqalign/build_cpx_alignment<br>
 bin/ssip/seqalign/PDB2FAS<br>
 bin/ssip/SSIPserver/SSIP<br>
-Due to size restriction, the psibalst and makeblastad program are uploaded as zipped file (.zip), user can unzip them into the same directory.
-For the other programs, user may need to use 'chmod +x' to make the other binaries executable or if neccessary, the user can recompile and build the binaries.
+Due to size restriction, the psibalst and makeblastad program are uploaded as zipped file (.zip), the user can unzip them into the same directory.
+For the other programs, the user may need to use 'chmod +x' to make the other binaries executable or if neccessary, the user can recompile and build the binaries.
 For recompiling EvoEF, the user can go to the bin/evoef/EvoEF/src/ directory and run 'g++ -O3 -o EvoEF \*.cpp' to rebuild EvoEF.
 For recompiling SSIP, the user can go to the bin/ssip/SSIPserver/ and run 'g++ -O3 -o SSIP src/\*.cpp' to rebuild SSIP.<br><br>

-For SSIPe webserver, user can refer to https://zhanglab.ccmb.med.umich.edu/SSIPe/.
-Please contact Dr. Xiaoqiang Huang (xiaoqiah@umich.edu or tommyhuangthu@foxmail.com) if you have any question about SSIPe.
+For SSIPe webserver, the user can refer to https://zhanglab.ccmb.med.umich.edu/SSIPe/.
+Please contact Dr. Xiaoqiang Huang (xiaoqiah@umich.edu or tommyhuangthu@foxmail.com) if you have any question and report any bug about SSIPe.